spatie/myray.app/docs/javascript/nodejs/getting-started.md

 ---
-title: Using Ray with NodeJS
+title: Using Ray with Node.js
 weight: 1
 ---

-You can send information from NodeJS code (JavaScript or TypeScript) to Ray via this third party package:
+You can send information from Node.js code (JavaScript or TypeScript) to Ray via this third party package:

 [permafrost-dev/node-ray](https://github.com/permafrost-dev/node-ray)